arkhn/fhir-pipe/GET_STARTED.md

  Make sure you already have the docker containers with mimic and fhirbase running.

-Copy `config_demo.yml` into `config.yml` and put there your credentials
+Copy `config_demo.yml` (from the `fhirpipe` directory) into `config.yml` and put there your credentials.
+(Don't forget to change the postgres ports if needed).

 ```
 cp config_demo.yml config.yml
 ```

-Run the tests to check all works fine
+Finish the install and run the tests to check all works fine
 ```
+cd ..
+python setup.py install
 python setup.py test
 ```